Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: From Conformal Mapping to Tutte's Invariant

-Similarly, using the Tutte's invariant argument, we can find the D-algebraic property of the special $9$ models associated with infinite groups stated in \cite{raschel2020counting} via our approach.
-Our obstinate kernel method approach with combinatorial conformal mapping can be treated as a general form of Tutte's invariant approach , and our approach not only proves the algebraicity, but also the D-finiteness.
+Similarly, using the decoupling criterion \cite{raschel2020counting}, one can find the D-algebraic property of the special $9$ models associated with infinite groups stated in \cite{raschel2020counting} via conformal mapping.
+The obstinate kernel method with combinatorial conformal mapping can be treated as a general form of Tutte's invariant approach, and our approach proves not only the algebraicity, but also the D-finiteness.

-An innocent extension of our approach is that we find where the functions become transcendental.
-Those models which are not D-algebraic, are transcendental since taking $[z^>]$ terms, or taking contour integral around a branch-cut is not closed for D-algebraic functions.
+An innocent extension of our approach is that we find what causes the functions to be transcendental.
+Those models which are not D-algebraic, are transcendental since taking $[z^>]$ terms, or taking contour integral around a branch cut is not a closed operation for D-algebraic functions.

-\section{Conclusion and prospect}
+\section{Conclusion and Prospect}

-Let us consider the general problem and recall the general approach of the kernel method analog of RBVP.
+Let us generalize what we have done in this paper.
 We want to solve an equation,